santi1110/bd-introduction-to-threads-creating-threads/README.md

 The steps that need to be completed are as follows:

-1. Run `rde wflow run introthreads-prework-creatingthreads-warehouseapp` and save the output.
+1. Run `WarehouseAppTest` and save the output.
 2. `DeliveryManager` needs a `Runnable` interface.
 3. Complete the `run()` method in  `DeliveryManager` so it handles the sorting and printing.
 The constructor of `DeliveryManager`  should only initialize the lists.
 4. In `WarehouseApp`, complete `startDeliveryThread()`, which starts up the thread. `main` should only contain the printout line and a call to `startDeliveryThread()`.
-5. Re-run `rde wflow run introthreads-prework-creatingthreads-warehouseapp` and verify that the new output matches the output from step 1.
+5. Re-run `WarehouseAppTest` and verify that the new output matches the output from step 1.